RenaSchott/Project4-BoardGameReview/README.md

     - Heroku
         - was used to deploy the project
     - ElephantSQL
         - was used for storing the database
+    - Cloudinary
+        - was used to serve static media files
     - CI Python Linter
         - was used for finding errors
     - Languagetool
-        - was used to check the spelling and grammar in the README file.
+        - was used to check the spelling and grammar in the README file

 ## Testing